 Mary McGinley, Wendy Sheridan, and Robin Renée are back from their end-of-summer vacation.
 On the 18th anniversary of 9/11, they return from a relaxing time away to some very serious topics.
 Each share their memories of the shock of September 11, 2001, how they dealt with it spiritually and emotionally, and how they experienced the world around them in response to the attacks.
 The conversation segues into the originally intended topic, gun control: What are the gun laws in your state?
 Can we not only mourn the losses to gun violence, but also affect change?
 Which norms are changing?
 Could a shift in our cultural story make a difference?
+Have you participated in gun control activism?

 In the News, Wendy describes coming out of her blanket fort only to be bombarded with the madness, including the latest on Brexit, UK Prime Minister Boris Johnson finding himself in the minority (He may be out in a Scaramucci or two.), and confusing British politics in general.
 In other news, the American president is the self-appointed Chosen One, parodied expertly by Randy Rainbow, and poor Moscow Mitch doesn’t like his hashtag.
 Later, Wendy lets us in on one of her vacation pastimes and gives her impressions of The Dark Crystal: Age of Resistance.
 Mary preferred watching the more peaceful, less eventful Travels by Narrowboat.